sgraham/sgraham.github.io/_posts/2013-08-10-replacing-the-input-reader-in-cmd-exe.markdown

 got a bit messy because of the internal state maintained by cmd for the contents of the line, where it is in the line, and so on.

-So instead, I decided to full-on replace the implementation of `ReadConsole` in cmd.
+So instead, I decided to full-on replace the implementation of `ReadConsoleW` in cmd.
 The drawback of this approach is that I have to implement all input handling.
 This of course is also the benefit, as I can control and do whatever I want inside there now.

-`ReadConsole` gets patched in the same way as the previous ones (IAT patching), and then it's "just" a matter of writing readline-ish code to implement all the various line editing functionality.
+`ReadConsoleW` gets patched in the same way as the previous ones (IAT patching), and then it's "just" a matter of writing readline-ish code to implement all the various line editing functionality.
+Inside the replacement function I use `ReadConsoleInput` which reads the physical press/release of each keyboard key, and build up editing from there.

 First, there's all the basics of typing, Home, End, Ctrl-Left/Right to jump by words.
 And, command history with Up/Down.
 Tab does basic file completion, etc.